-These are the only words I know in Italian (Te Amo, I think it’s Spanish and not Italian).
-I miss you so much, especially at night.
-I feel so lonely without you, I miss your warm body next to mine.
+These are the only words I know in Italian (Te Amo, it’s Spanish and not Italian).
+I miss you so much.
+I feel so lonely without you.
 I always think of you, your love and affection, and your smile.
 All that I was seeking in a man and that man is you.
 I hope you feel the same way.
 What are you doing now in Italy?
-I would love to be with you and make love on the beach at sunset.
+I would love to be with you on the beach at sunset.
 Hold you tightly in my arms.
 Franco…come back to me “subito” = Now.
 And so, on and so on….
 Signed, I love you (my second name Ann, his surname, Ponta)

 Then my Franco gave me this card.

 Insieme tutto ha

 Translated, something like this: Your Love has brought a whole new meaning to my life.